 Generally, ligament tears present to urgent care or emergency rooms but can also can be seen by primary care doctors as well.
 The condition is diagnosed through a detailed case history, orthopedic physical exams in office and imaging studies.
 These usually include an x-ray to rule out fractures of the knee, and an MRI.
 The MRI is the gold standard and can accurately visualize the ligaments and the severity of the tear.
 Treatment is based on the severity of the tear and can begin with conservative measures for grade I tears.
 These typically include: rest, ice, elevation and compression.
 Physical therapy and rehabilitation is also advised for several weeks after the tear.
 This helps increase the range of motion of the knee joint, increase muscular strength, and reduce pain.
 If the tear is severe, unresponsive to conservative care, or the patient is a competitive athlete, surgery will be recommended.
 Surgical ligament reconstruction helps repair and replace the damaged tissue but requires at least 12 months of recovery in most cases.

-Stem Cell Therapy is a new, cutting edge, and highly effective treatment option in primary care, pain management and orthopedic medicine for various types of musculoskeletal pain.
+Stem cell signaling is a new, cutting edge, and highly advanced treatment option in primary care, pain management and orthopedic medicine for various types of musculoskeletal pain.
 Stem Cell research has rapidly progressed and helped formed the regenerative medicine field.
 New studies are continually evolving and showing vast regenerative properties that can contribute to cartilage, tendon, ligament, and bone regrowth.
-World class athletes have taken advantage of these breakthroughs such as Peyton Manning, Tony Romo, Adrian Peterson, Rafael Nadal, and UFC Champion Daniel Cormier.
-The process works by injecting Stem Cells mixed with Platelet Rich Plasma (PRP) into the site of pain or injury.
-The most common sites being the knee joint, shoulder, low back, elbow and foot.
-Next, an inflammatory and immune response primes the site for regeneration, while new Stem Cells and growth factors migrate into the treatment area and trigger a healing cascade (inflammation, proliferation, remodeling).
+World class athletes have taken advantage of these breakthroughs such as Peyton Manning, Tony Romo, Adrian Peterson, Rafael Nadal, and former UFC Champion Daniel Cormier.
+Regenerative allografts are the latest development that emerged as an alternative to autologous stem cell therapy.
+They provide patients another regenerative medicine option that is less invasive and far less expensive.
+Research into how these treatments compare to autologous stem cells are still underway with no conclusions available to date.
+The process works by injecting the allograft mixed with Platelet Rich Plasma (PRP) into the site of pain or injury.
+The most common sites being the knee joint, shoulder, hip and elbow.
+Next, an inflammatory and immune response primes the site for healing, while new cells and growth factors migrate into the treatment area and trigger a healing cascade (inflammation, proliferation, remodeling).

-At the localized site, Stem Cells begin recruiting other cells into the area for differentiation into either cartilage, tendon, ligament or other connective tissue.
-This unique feature allows them to repair the damaged tissue they are placed in, with the growth factors released from the platelet rich plasma (PRP) speeding up the recovery time and healing.
-After the recruited Stem Cells have moved in, differentiated and healed the damaged area, function and pain reduction follow as structural integrity is restored to the joint and surrounding tissue.
+At the localized site, platelets begin recruiting other cells into the area for differentiation into connective tissue healing and repair.
+After the recruited cells have moved in, differentiated and strengthened the damaged area, function and pain reduction follow as structural integrity is restored or improved to the joint and surrounding tissue.